martincostello/openapi-extensions/README.md

 A sample application using the library can be found [here][sample-app].

+An overview of the library and how it works can be found on YouTube in this talk from .NET Conf 2024: [📺 _Extending ASP.NET Core OpenAPI_][dotnet-conf]

 ## Installation

 To install the library from [NuGet][package-download] using the .NET SDK run the following command: